Guide for Authors

 • Reference to a book:

 Strunk Jr., W., White, E.B.
 (1979) The Elements of Style.
-Third edition, Macmillan, New York.
+Third Edition, Macmillan, New York, 100 pp.

 • Reference to a chapter in an edited book:

 Jones, G.U., Smith, L.B.
 (1995) The chemistry of Hydrogen.
 In: James, B.S., Berlin, R.N.
 (Eds.)
-The Elements from A to Z. Smith-Publishing Inc., New York, pp. 21–34.
+The Elements from A to Z. Smith-Publishing Inc., New York, 21–34.

 • References should be ordered alphabetically by authors name and as follows for a same author:

-- Single author by chronogical order
+– Single author by chronological order

-- Two authors by chronogical order
+– Two authors by chronological order

 Example: